LeivoSepp/Octal-Clock-Two-Bytes-24h/README.md

 # Two Bytes Octal Clock 24h
 This two bytes octal clock is used by the Paradox Security systems.
 ![Paradox](Readme/Paradox.png)
+Have you heard about octal numeral system?
+What about clock based on octal numeral system?

+Daily basis we are using decimal numeral system.
+Computers are using binary and the hexadecimal system is used to make it easier to represent.
+During the one week holiday I was engaged in reverse engineering of the home Paradox Security system.
+I found myself solving the surprising problem of ow the Paradox time is is working.

+Reverse engineering found that the clock is based on the octal numeral system.
+To get there and understand all of this I had to acquire the ability to calculate simultaneously in all four numberal systems.

+Thanks Paradox for this challenge.
+The math is really cool.
+Learn it and you will understand it.

 This project is related directly with my Paradox Security System Spectra 1738 serial output reverse engineering project.</br>
 https://github.com/LeivoSepp/Paradox-Spectra-1738-SerialOutput